 Prevailing in a claim seeking damages for PTSD after an accident is not easy but it is absolutely possible.
 With the help of a skilled and experienced personal injury lawyer who understands the elements of a strong injury claim and how to present compelling evidence to support your claim, you can receive the compensation you are entitled to.

-Our competent and caring personal injury lawyers at Kamensky, Cohen, and Riechelson can assist you with your lawsuit and guide you through the entire process.
+Our competent and caring personal injury lawyers at Cohen & Riechelson can assist you with your lawsuit and guide you through the entire process.
 With over 50 years of experience handling personal injury litigation, our attorneys are ready to assist you in pursuing legal action against the person or company responsible for your emotional and psychological disabilities.

 Our firm consistently and passionately assists injured clients and their loved ones in towns like Hamilton, East Windsor, Burlington, Princeton, Trenton, Mercer County and across New Jersey.
 For more information and to book a complimentary legal consultation, contact us today at (609) 528-2596 or online.